-Here is a list of all the positive methods dog trainers I can personally vouch for, or that have been recommended to me by people I trust in Nova Scotia.
+Here is a list of all the Nova Scotia dog trainers who use positive methods I can personally vouch for, or that have been recommended to me by people I trust in Nova Scotia.

 Please do not take your dog to anyone who may hurt or frighten, or be harsh with your dog.
 That means absolutely no shock collars ever, no pinch/prong collars, no choke chains.
 These methods lack compassion, and don’t build trust.
 Trust is a key component in the dog/human relationship.
 Not only will a dog who is trained with essentially violent methods not trust you, you will never be able to trust that dog.
 Especially a dog who has been subjected to a shock collar can be a ticking time bomb.
 Using these methods is a failure of understanding of what actually motivates dogs to please humans.
 And it’s lazy to boot…

 None of this is taken lightly by me.
 For about 15 years I’ve owned rescued dogs and volunteered with animal shelters.
 I’ve fostered dogs, and had friends visit my home with their dogs.
 I’ve frequented dog parks and visited pet stores all across Atlantic Canada with my dogs.
 I took two years of agility training.
 Dogs are something I know a lot about.
 If people want to charge you a lot of money for a quick fix, or to sell you a device that will “correct” your dog’s behavior quickly remember how powerful money is and what people will do to get yours.
 Man’s best friend deserves better than that.